VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 {% include slideshow.html imgLink="hyperdim1.jpg;hyperdim2.jpg" imgDesc="Marked players fan out North, the rest stack South;Marked players fan out South, the rest stack North" slideNumber=slideCounter %}

 *Ser Adelphel* will appear on a cardinal and *Ser Grinnaux* will cast **Faith Unmoving**.
 Move away from *Ser Adelphel* or use the knockback from **Faith Unmoving** to do so and wait for *Ser Adelphel*.
-After the first dash, move toward the cardinal where *Ser Adelphel* dashed to and stop mid-way to dodge the *Brightspheres* explosions.
+After the first dash, move towards the cardinal where *Ser Adelphel* dashed to and stop mid-way to dodge the *Brightspheres* explosions.
 The Tank with *Ser Adelphel* 's aggro will resume his course after the explosion to take **Execution** alone:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="shinning1.jpg;shinning2.jpg;shinning3.jpg;shinning4.jpg" imgDesc="Watch where <em>Ser Adelphel</em> is and get knocked to the opposite side;Watch where he dashes and move in that direction;Stop mid-way to dodge <em>Brightspheres</em> explosions;<em>Ser Adelphel</em>'s Tank resume his run for <strong>Execution</strong>" slideNumber=slideCounter %}